aaronj1335/reminder/README.md

     $ echo 'do something  tomorrow at 9' | reminder
     # => same as above

-this can also be used as a Quicksilver.app action.
+this can also be used as a Quicksilver.app action.  clone the repo and run some crap like:

+    $ rake qs_install

 ... this is one of my first experiences with ruby stuff like gems... wish i was happier w/ how it turned out...